mariamrakka/vsd-hdp/README.md

 The original verilog code and its associated testbench of the updown counter can be found on https://www.fpga4student.com/2017/03/verilog-code-for-counter-with-testbench.html

-I have modified the testbench (named tb_mariam_updown_counter) in order to dump the vcd file and in order to simulate for 300ps.
+I have modified the testbench (named tb_mariam_updown_counter) in order to dump the vcd file and I changed when some signals change values too.
 Note that I have also renamed the verilog module as mariam_updown_counter.
 The modified testbench can be found below:

 ```bash
 // FPGA projects using Verilog/ VHDL